shenfcStanley/QAChat_Prototype/README.md

 **Paper:** [Clinical-knowledge-embeddings Paper](https://www.medrxiv.org/content/10.1101/2024.12.03.24318322v2)

 1. Three Takeaways from the Research
-   - 1. The study presents a unified embedding space for 67,124 medical concepts across seven standard vocabularies, bridging semantic gaps between heterogeneous coding systems and enabling more consistent clinical interpretation.
+   - a.
+The study presents a unified embedding space for 67,124 medical concepts across seven standard vocabularies, bridging semantic gaps between heterogeneous coding systems and enabling more consistent clinical interpretation.
    - 2
    - 3
 2. Why it is important to Humana